 The capitalization limit is the amount of expenditure below which you record an item as an expense, rather than an asset.
 For example, if the capitalization limit is $5,000, then record all expenditures of $4,999 or less as expenses in the period when you recorded the expenditure.

-If an asset meets both of the preceding criteria, then your next step is to decide what the proper account classification should be.
+If an asset meets both of the preceding criteria, then the next step is to decide what the proper account classification should be.
 Here are the most common classifications used:

 - Computer equipment.
 Can include a broad array of computer equipment, such as routers, servers, and backup power generators.
 It is useful to set the capitalization limit higher than the cost of desktop and laptop computers, so that you do not have to track these items as assets.

 - Construction in progress.
-This account is a temporary one, and is intended to store the ongoing cost of constructing a building; once completed, you shift the balance in this account go the Buildings account, and then start depreciating it.
+This account is a temporary one, and is intended to store the ongoing cost of constructing a building; once completed, shift the balance in this account to the Buildings account, and start depreciating it.
 Besides the materials and labor required for construction, you can also store in this account architecture fees, the cost of building permits, and so forth.